TheAlgorithms/Java/CONTRIBUTING.md

 ### Did you find a bug?

 **Ensure the bug was not already reported** by searching on GitHub under [Project Issues](https://github.com/TheAlgorithms/Java/issues).
   - If it is mentioned in the issues and you want to fix it, [fork](https://github.com/TheAlgorithms/Java/fork) the repository and submit your implementation in a pull request.
 The project maintainers will evaluate it.
+Please format your changes before raising pull request.
   - If the bug is **NOT** mentioned in the issues, [open a new issue](https://github.com/TheAlgorithms/Java/issues/new).
 Be sure to include a **title**, a clear **description** and a **test case** demonstrating the expected behavior that is not occurring.

 NOTE: *Please avoid opening issues asking to be "assigned" to a particular algorithm.
 This merely creates unnecessary noise for maintainers.
 Instead, please submit your implementation in a pull request and project maintainers will evaluate it.*